 Fast forward about 5 years and as more and more people access the internet from their mobile devices (smartphones and tablets) than from their desktops, Google has begun working on a new algorithm that will deliver more accurate results to mobile searchers.
 That big change is called Mobile-First Index.
 It means Google will crawl and rank its search listings based on the content from the mobile site version, even for listings that are shown for desktop users.

 What happens if your website only has a desktop version?
 Google won’t penalize your site.
 However, since most people use their mobile devices to search (instead of on their desktop), the websites that will benefit will be those with a mobile-friendly presentation.

-Google has been working on this Mobile-First Index project for over a year now, and the word within the search engine marketing community is that Google might roll out their new algorithm in the first half of 2018.
+Google has been working on this Mobile-First Index project for over a year now, and the word within the search engine marketing community is that Google will roll out their new algorithm in the first half of 2018.
 Therefore, if you want to take advantage of this major change on THE #1 search engine in the world, here are the things you should do to prepare your website for it:

 First, you should check to see whether your website is mobile friendly or not.
 In other words, does your website automatically resize itself to fit its content nicely onto the screen size of your visitors’ mobile devices?
 This means they don’t have to zoom in and out to read your text.